smoort/CarND-Advanced-Lane-Lines/writeup_template.md

 1. Check if fresh lanes have to be identified.
 This will be needed for the very first frame and also when there have been a few consequtive bad lanes
     1. If fresh lanes detection is needed, calculate fresh left and right lane pixels using using the sliding window technique.
-    2. If fresh lanes detection is not needed, use the left and right fit from the previous good frame and calculate the x & y indices for the current frame
+    2. **Look-Ahead Filter** - If fresh lanes detection is not needed, use the left and right fit from the previous good frame and calculate the x & y indices for the current frame
 2. If there are 0 pixels are identified, then use the previous frame pixels.
 This can happen in low-light conditions like shades, underpass etc.
 3. Find the new left and right lane fits for the current frame from the pixels identified.
-4. Sanity check is done on the identified lane (like lane width, curvature etc).
+4. **Sanity Check** : Sanity check is done on the identified lane (like lane width, curvature etc).
 The function **_sanity_check_lanes()_** is used to perform these checks.
     1. If the sanity checks pass, then the current frame is deemed good and a new line object with the current lane parameters is created.
-    2. If the line is good, then the co-efficient values are smoothed over the last 5 frames for smoothing purposes.
+    2. **Smoothing** - If the line is good, then the co-efficient values are smoothed over the last 5 frames for smoothing purposes.
     3. If the sanity checks fail, then the current frame is deemed bad and the previous frame parameters are set for the current frame line object.
-    4. If the sanity checks fail, the bad line counter is increamented by 1.
+    4. **Reset** - If the sanity checks fail, the bad line counter is increamented by 1.
 If more than 3 consequtive bad lines lines are identified, then the flag to detect fresh lanes is switched on.
-7. The line object is added to a list (detected_lines[]) so that it can be used in subsequent frames for smoothing
+7. **Tracking** : The line object is added to a list (detected_lines[]) so that it can be used in subsequent frames for smoothing

 Below are the sanity check rules that have been applied :